mnvr/notes/hello-gl.md

 gl.deleteShader(fs);
 ```

-Even though this is a minimal example, the compilation still might've failed
-because of a typo, so to save ourselves head scratching, give WebGL a chance to
+Let us give WebGL a chance to speak, if it has something to say.
-speak.

 ```js
 const log = gl.getProgramInfoLog(p);